COMMLAW 7012MELB - Business and Corporations Law

 Learning & Teaching Activities

-Learning & Teaching ModesBusiness and Corporations Law will be delivered via weekly lectures.
+Learning & Teaching ModesBusiness and Corporations Law will be delivered via weekly online lectures available on Echo360.
 Further, students are highly encourage to attend a weekly seminar (tutorial) of 50 minute duration.
 The majority of seminars will involve problem solving exercises based on lecture content and set reading materials.

 The University expects full time students (that is those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that you are expected to commit approximately 9 hours for a three unit course of private study outside your regular classes.
 COMMLAW7012 is a 3 unit course.